pharring/SettingsStoreExplorer/marketplace/overview.md

 The Settings Store Explorer extension adds a tool window for viewing and editing the Visual Studio Settings Store.
 It's like the Windows Registry Editor, but for Visual Studio's internal settings.

+Looking for a version that works with **Visual Studio 2022 Preview**?
+Please [go here](https://marketplace.visualstudio.com/items?itemName=PaulHarrington.SettingsStoreExplorerPreview) to download the preview version.

 ## Getting Started
 _Note: This extension collects and transmits anonymized usage statistics to the extension author for product improvement purposes._